shinout/txreader/README.md

     Object.keys(transcripts).forEach(function(txname) {
       console.log(txname, transcripts[txname]); // transcript name, the exon number of the given exon in the transcript });
+    var BCRs = tx.getTxsByGene('BCR'); // get list of transcripts whose gene name is 'BCR' ( this is NOT hash, but list) var NMs  = tx.getTxsByRefSeqId('NM_033487'); // get list of transcripts whose refseq id is 'NM_033487' ( this is NOT hash, but list)

 info?
 ------